The Namaqua grammer first written up by Zara and Hinrich Schmelen, later expanded by missionary Knudsen.

 Missionary Franz Heinrich Kleinschmidt, who gave Rehoboth its name.
 Died in 1864 after he, with the entire village fled because of an armed attack by Jonker Afrikaner and his men.
 The people with him identified as Damara, whose descendants live (in part) in Fransfontein.
 They are relatives of the Kleinschmidts - through the generation after Franz Heinrich.

-Rainer Heller in Köln wrote in August 2020: Unsere Oma kommt kommt ins Museum! - zu einer Ausstellung des Historischen Museums Berlin.
+Below: Rainer Heller in Köln wrote in August 2020: Unsere Oma kommt kommt ins Museum! - zu einer Ausstellung des Historischen Museums Berlin.

 Topnaar people.
 From WikipediaThe Topnaar people (ǂAonin) are a clan of the Nama people in Namibia.
 Their settlements are all situated on the Kuiseb River in the Erongo Region of central Namibia, the largest one is Utuseb.[1][2]